jhthorsen/mojolicious-plugin-openapi/README.md

 Note that this helper is only for customization.
 You probably want ["openapi.valid\_input"](#openapi-valid_input) in most cases.

-IMPORTANT!
-Integration with `Mojolicious::Controller/validation` used to be supported, but it is now slowly being deprecated.

 ## openapi.valid\_input

     $c = $c->openapi->valid_input;